 Tennis Vocabulary in Everyday English

-Tennis has quietly shaped global English.
-You’ll hear its influence in offices, schools, and casual talk.
+Tennis has influenced everyday English.
+You may hear tennis expressions in offices, schools, or casual conversations.

 These expressions show how Tennis Vocabulary extends beyond sport, teaching rhythm, fairness, and timing.